TUM-DSE/doctor-cluster-config/docs/README.md

 - `il01`: for devices in the office
 - `il01_16`: for the servers
   - open to Müncher Wissenschaftnetz (and VPN)
-  - order 10Gbit/s SFP+ connectors for fiber!
+  - usually 10Gbit/s SFP+ connectors for fiber
   - ipv4: 131.159.102.0/24
   - ipv6: 2a09:80c0:102::/64
 - `il01_15` for management